jakel/heroku-buildpack-scala/README.md

 Heroku buildpack: Scala
 =========================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Scala apps.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Play 2.x apps with SASS support.
 It uses [sbt](https://github.com/harrah/xsbt/) 0.11.0+.

 Usage